1. Purpose of policy

 (a) the Vice-Chancellor and President to delegate in writing, authority for specific Human Resource activities to an appropriately qualified staff member; and

 (b) the Chief Operating Officer to maintain this sub-schedule.

-8.5 From the date approved by the Council, this policy and the supporting Delegations Schedules will supersede and revoke all previous delegations of authority.
-Acts performed under previous delegations of authority are not invalidated by this policy and the supporting Delegation Schedule and Preamble and associated sub-schedules.
+7.4 From the date approved by the Council, this policy and the supporting Delegations Schedules will supersede and revoke all previous delegations of authority.
+Acts performed under previous delegations of authority are not invalidated by this policy and the supporting Delegations Manual and Schedules.